 No, you don’t need to send a Grant of Representation for a joint account.
 We’ll amend the records to remove the deceased investor’s name.

-Our team will continue to manage the investments as before.
+Our investment team will continue to manage the investments as before.
 Please remember that prices will go down as well as up and you may get back less than you originally invested.

 If your spouse or civil partner held an Individual Savings Account (ISA) and died on or after 3 December 2014, you are able to inherit an additional ISA allowance called the Additional Permitted Subscription (APS) ISA allowance.
 This APS ISA allowance is in addition to your personal annual ISA allowance and you qualify for it regardless of whether you inherit the assets from your spouse or civil partner’s ISA as cash or shares.